 From 1992 to 2002 I was a researcher and science office with two major international research programs that integrated social and natural sciences—the Resilience Alliance, and the Land Use and Land Cover Change program of the International Geosphere-Biosphere Programme.

 I’ve taught courses and lectured worldwide in natural resource economics, environmental institutions, public health, resource use and management, environmental justice, ecological economics, and environmental decision-making under uncertainty.
-I hold degrees from Duke University (B.S., zoology) and University of Florida (Ph.D., resource economics; M.S., environmental engineering sciences).
+I hold degrees from Duke University (B.S., magna cum laude, zoology) and University of Florida (Ph.D., resource economics; M.S., environmental engineering sciences).

 I live with my wife Joanna (a native of Scotland) and three children (Angus, Ewan, and Beatrice) in the Atlanta area, where we have worked in church-planting, neighborhood organizing, and community development.
-I’m a regular speaker on creation care, economics, and discipleship at churches, Christian colleges, youth groups, and community organizations.
 I grew up in North Florida and I enjoy birding, fishing, and Southern barbecue.

-I serve on the boards of Micah Challenge USA, the Atlanta Audubon Society, and the Race4Birds Foundation (which promotes competitive youth birding events).
+I serve on the board of the Atlanta Audubon Society (as Vice Chair) and the Race4Birds Foundation (which promotes competitive youth birding events).

 Email me if you want me to speak at your event (or to recommend someone else to speak at your event).